mackelab/CorBinian/README.md

 This repository contains a number of different statistical methods for modelling multivariate binary and count data with correlations.

-It has been developed and implemented with the goal of modelling spike-train recordings from neural populations, but at least some of the methods will be applicable more generally.
+It has been developed and implemented with the goal of modelling spike-train recordings from neural populations, but many of the methods will be applicable more generally.
 We have tried to make conventions compatible across the different projects and to share utility functions, but there is still some mismatch in conventions and redundant functions.

 The current version is (and to some degree will always be) work in progress.